History of Jarren Duran in Timeline

 2017: Played for Wareham Gatemen

-In 2017, Duran played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League.
+In 2017, Jarren Duran played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League.

-2018: First professional season
+2018: First Professional Season

 2018: Drafted by the Boston Red Sox

-In 2018, Duran was selected by the Boston Red Sox in the seventh round of the Major League Baseball draft.
+In 2018, Jarren Duran was selected by the Boston Red Sox in the seventh round of the Major League Baseball draft.

 2019: Named High-A Player of the Year